Structure-preserving integrators for dissipative systems based on reversible-irreversible splitting: Construction of split GENERIC integrators based on reversible-irreversible splitting

 \section{Construction of split GENERIC integrators based on reversible-irreversible splitting}

-In this section, we discuss the construction of split GENERIC integrators based on splitting the reversible and irreversible parts of the system.
-In order to identify a modified energy and an associated friction matrix satisfying the modified degeneracy condition~\eqref{eq:GENERIC_Degen_mod}, we explore the possibility of adjusting the irreversible part based on the modified Hamiltonian associated with the symplectic integrator used for the reversible part.
+In this section, we discuss the construction of GENERIC integrators based on splitting the reversible and irreversible parts of the system.
+In order to satisfy the modified degeneracy condition~\eqref{eq:GENERIC_Degen_mod}, we explore the possibility of adjusting the irreversible part using a modified friction matrix that corresponds to a modified energy associated with the symplectic integrator used for the reversible part.